Characters from the Postal video game franchise.

 Mayor Raul Chomo/Ron J

-Mayor of Catharsis (as Chomo) and owner of Porn World (As Ron J).
+The mayor of Catharsis (as Chomo) and owner of Porn World (as Ron J).
 A shady character through and through, he hires the Dude for his first major job.

 - As Himself